Is this common?

 Many cultures and spiritual traditions embrace this last phase of life and go on to incorporate it into daily life.
 The Buddha, for instance, encouraged his disciples--young and old--to meditate on the three heavenly messengers: aging, illness, and death.
 Western culture is currently infatuated with conquering the declining phases of life so as to sustain eternal youth.

-No. There are some that I would discourage from participating.
-Anyone diagnosed by a physician with Major Depressive Disorder, severe anxiety disorders, Personality disorders, and trauma are a few examples.
+No. There are some that I would discourage from participating, and some I would not advise until certain factors have been adequately treated.
+Major Depressive Disorder, severe anxiety disorders, Personality disorders, and trauma are a few examples.

 What's the benefit of Conversing with Death?